This constitution was adopted at the NCAFC’s conference on December 8th and 9th 2012 and amended on December 14th 2014 and December 6th 2015.

 2. The National Committee consists of:

-- 14 members, or affiliated groups, elected by single transferable vote (with 40% of the places reserved for women)
+- 14 members, elected by single transferable vote (with 40% of the places reserved for women)

 - 1 voting representative for each Liberation Campaign (which can be shared)